GO BACKFind out if your website is compliant

 An accessibility statement is a great way to show your commitment to making your website accessible.

-An accessibility statement is a public information page that provides users with your organization’s policies and accessibility goals and successes.
+An accessibility statement is a public page that provides visitors with information on your organization’s policies and accessibility goals and successes.
 Basically, it answers any questions a visitor might have about your website’s accessibility features.

-Besides these, an accessibility statement fulfils two purposes:
+Overall, an accessibility statement fulfills two purposes:

-The accessibility statement shows people how you’re going above and beyond legal requirements to ensure that disabled people can access your products too.
+An accessibility statement shows people how you’re going above and beyond legal requirements to ensure that disabled people can access your products too.

 An accessibility statement serves as a notice that tells plaintiff firm trolls to move along.
 If you have an accessibility statement, most of them will just skip to the next website on the list.

 When a differently-abled person reads your accessibility statement, it’s probably because they have questions about accessing your site.

 Thus, your statement should address any questions that disabled website visitors might have.